gethubai/hubai-web/docs/extensions/development/workbench/menubar.md

 ## Adding a menu item

-To add a new menu item, we need to create a new object with the following properties, and then call the `add` method from the `menuBar` service:
+To add a new menu item, we need to create a new object with the following properties, and then call the **[append method](/docs/api/hubai-core/interfaces/services.IMenuBarService.md#append)** from the `menuBar` service:

 ```typescript
 const addTodoItemMenuItem: IMenuBarItem = {